markomitic/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Unzip the "activity.zip" file and place the CSV "activity.csv" in working directory
+Data file -  "activity.csv" is in working directory.
+We can get the csv by unzipping the "activity.zip".
+We can load the data from that CSV file.

 ```r